Transportation in Oklahoma City: Roads and highways

 Oklahoma City is served by an extensive freeway network.
-The city's network serves every major city in the region and are 6–8 lanes.
+The city's network serves every major city in the region and are six to eight lanes.
 Most have a level of congestion significantly lower than most comparably sized cities.
 In fact, OKC's freeways are rarely congested with the "stop and go" commuter patterns of other major cities.
 It is often said that one can get from any part of the OKC Metro area to downtown in 30 minutes or less by freeway.
 The city streets are on a N–S–E–W grid network with major streets one mile separated.

 The former section of I-40 directly adjacent to downtown was known as the "Crosstown Expressway".
 The I-40 Crosstown Construction Project relocated the original elevated stretch of highway several blocks to the south.
 It opened to the public in 2012.

 Interstate highways

-Three major interstate routes serve the city in addition to two secondary interstates.
+Three major interstate routes serve the city in addition to two auxiliary interstates.
 Oklahoma City is the only city in the nation dissected by two interstate highways that reach the entire length of the nation (Interstate 40 E-W and Interstate 35 N-S).